African American living history interpreters.

 "The eight intact brick cabins at Magnolia are a rare surviving

 example of a masonry slave village.
-Built in the 1840s to house two
+Built in the 1840s to house

 families each, and originally numbering twenty-eight, these